Updated: Jun 14

 How to book a Visit (Sales Presentation)

-Question; How do you get a Face to Face meeting?
-Answer; Make sure it's valuable to prospects and make it very easy for them to say “yes.”
+Question; How do you get a face-to-face meeting?
+Answer; Make sure you're valuable and make it easy for them to say “yes.”

 Don’t go to extremes

 One Extreme.
 You talk too much about you and your company.

 The Other Extreme.
 You haven't prepared so you wing-it, making it all about the customer.

 The Middle Path.
 It’s all about building trust.
 To trust you they must know you Briefly explain…

 Your personal background and how it can help them

 Then Go Deep with the stakeholders.

 If you ‘fit’, ask for the sale.
 If they say no, ask why.
 And don’t worry if they say No, it's normal.
 Always leave with a smile on your face and stay in touch.
 And eventually – Sold !